 Ambassador Aída Ivone González Martínez

-Ambassador Aída Ivone González Martínez of Mexico was recently the Chairperson of the United Nations Committee for the Elimination of Discrimination Against Women (CEDAW) and the Coordinator of International Women’s Affairs in Mexico’s Ministry of Foreign Affairs.
+Ambassador Aída Ivone González Martínez of Mexico is a former Chairperson of the United Nations Committee for the Elimination of Discrimination Against Women (CEDAW) and the Coordinator of International Women’s Affairs in Mexico’s Ministry of Foreign Affairs.
 Her impressive diplomatic lineage includes service as her country’s Assistant Undersecretary for Migration and Human Rights, Inspector General of Mexican Foreign Missions, Adviser to the Secretary of Foreign Affairs, and Mexican Representative to numerous international organizations and conferences.
 Now retired from the Foreign Service in Mexico, Ambassador González-Martínez is dedicated to working with associations on human rights and human rights for women.

 Professor Jung-Gun Kim

-Professor Jung-Gun Kim is a former Professor (of International Law) and Dean of College of Law, and former Dean, Graduate School of Law and Intellectual Property, Yonsei University, Seoul, Korea.
+Professor Jung-Gun Kim is a former Dean at Yonsei University Graduate School of Intellectual Property & Law in Seoul, Korea.
 His writings appear in professional journals of at least 6 different countries, including Revue General de Droit Internatinal P:ublic (France) encompassing some 70 articles.
 Nearly a dozen books bear his name, including the basic textbook (in Korean) on International Law.
 Born in northern Korea during the Japanese occupation period and, following end of World War II, he lived through the formative years of North Korean government.
 Escaping from North Korea and following the cease fire agreement, Professor Kim came to U.S. where he was educated and taught in American universities.
 Returning to his native land in 1978, he joined the Faculty of Law, Yonsei University in Seoul and served for two decades till his retirement.